 Error: "This installation package is not supported by this processor type.
 Contact your product vendor." when installing Symantec Endpoint Protection Client

 The Symantec Endpoint Protection (SEP) client installation is launched.
 The installation fails, and the message "This installation package is not supported by this processor type.
-Contact your product vendor." is produced.
+Contact your product vendor" is displayed.

 This installation package is not supported by this processor type.
 Contact your product vendor.